douglassantanna/pandora-intelligence-assessment/README.md

 # Pandora intelligence assessment
 This project was developed as an assessment for Pandora Intelligence.
 It integrates with an Open Data API and an Entity Framework Core InMemory Database.
-Whenever a call is made to retrieve car information, the information is persisted in the database if the car is found.
-If the car is not found, the user will receive a BadRequest.
+Whenever a call is made to retrieve vehiclevoertuigsoort information, the information is persisted in the database if the vehicle is found.
+If the vehicle is not found, the user will receive a NotFound.
-This allows users to search for previously searched cars in the local database.
+This allows users to search for previously searched vehicles in the local database.
 The project includes both unit and integration tests to ensure quality.

 ### Prerequisites